-Development revenue represents recognized income from the Astellas Collaboration Agreement, the Galapagos Collaboration and License Agreement, the GSK Collaboration and License Agreement and the GSK Termination and Transfer Agreement.
+Development revenue represents recognized income from the Astellas Collaboration Agreement, the Galapagos Collaboration and License Agreement, the Genentech Collaboration and License Agreement, the GSK Collaboration and License Agreement and the GSK Termination and Transfer Agreement.
 All development revenue was derived in the United Kingdom.